 - Santa Cruz County maps (click here, then refer to RTC Bicycle Maps) – For the Santa Cruz County Regional Transportation Commission bike projects, click here.

-- Santa Cruz County – Also refer to People Power Santa Cruz resources, the Santa Cruz Hub for Sustainable Transportation projects, Bike Shack in Watsonville, and Bicycle Planning, Programs, and Services at the University of California at Santa Cruz (UCSC), and Ecology Action of Santa Cruz transportation resources, and Santa Cruz County Cycling Club.
+- Santa Cruz County – Also refer to People Power Santa Cruz resources, the Santa Cruz Hub for Sustainable Transportation projects, Bike Shack in Watsonville, Bicycle Planning, Programs, and Services at the University of California at Santa Cruz (UCSC), and Ecology Action of Santa Cruz transportation resources, and Santa Cruz County Cycling Club.

 has a video on how to use their map: